oriiyx/paravinja-dev/posts/dealing-with-mediocrity.md

 # Dealing with my own mediocrity

-**How to define mediocre?**
+**How do we define 'mediocre'?**

 What would be mediocre?
 Something that is not awesome, not bad, just in the middle?
-Would some look at mediocre as not good enough?
+Would some look at mediocre as fall short of expectations?

 I would say that mediocre would pass as something that satiates your current state of knowledge and low willpower to continue progressing further.
 If we compare it with another word that holds similar meaning "average" - mediocre holds a more subjective meaning... we want to express that there was potential for more... which gives a more personal implication.